merbear01/official_website_react/learning_R/README.md

 # Up Next

-Next up, look for a way to dynamically route with react
+Next up, expand on the other topics, and adding a footer to the pages.